-Hospice care is designed to provide support to you and your loved ones during the final phase of life.
-Hospice care focuses on your comfort and provides a better quality of life, with the goal to enable you to have an alert, pain-free life and live each day as fully as possible.
-Is it time?
+Hospice care is designated to support you and your loved ones during the final phase of life.
+Focused on improving the patient’s comfort and quality of life, hospice care enables you to enjoy an alert, pain-free life, living each day as fully as possible.
+Is it time for hospice care?
 Use our self-assessment tool to find out.

-Hospice care is appropriate for those who have a prognosis of 12 months or less (6 months for Medicare eligibility).
+Hospice care is appropriate for people who have received a prognosis of 12-months or less to live.
+(6-months for Medicare)

-While illness can affect how a person lives, much can be done to improve physical comfort and well-being.
+While illness can affect how a person lives, Community Hospice focuses on improving the physical comfort and well-being of the patient.
 Many people receiving our care continue to enjoy social activities that are meaningful to them.
-We help people remain as mobile, alert and engaged for as long as their conditions will allow.
+We help our patients remain mobile, alert, and engaged for as long as their condition allows.

-Since 1979, Community Hospice & Palliative Care has been focused on serving our local community with knowledgeable, compassionate hospice care.
-Our employees, volunteers, board members and partners live and work in the community to guide and support our mission to improve quality of life for those at end-of-life.
-To continue offering the highest quality of care, generous support from the community helped us build our inpatient care centers and establish administrative offices, as well as support unfunded programs to benefit the community.
+Since 1979, Community Hospice & Palliative Care has focused on serving the local community with knowledgeable, compassionate hospice care.
+Our employees, volunteers, board members, and partners live and work in the community, helping support our mission of improving the quality of life for those at end-of-life.
+Through the generous support of our community partners who believe in our mission, we built our inpatient Centers for Caring, our administrative office throughout Northeast Florida, and support our unfunded programs.

-Medicare, Medicaid and most private insurance plans cover the majority of the costs for hospice services.
-As a nonprofit organization, Community Hospice is committed to improving the quality-of-life experience for everyone in Northeast Florida and our care is provided regardless of an individual’s ability to pay.
+Medicare, Medicaid, and most private insurance plans cover the majority of the costs for hospice services.
+As a nonprofit organization, Community Hospice & Palliative Care is committed to improving the quality-of-life experience for everyone in Northeast Florida and our hospice care is provided regardless of an individual’s ability to pay.

-We care for patients regardless of terminal illnesses, including (not limited to) congestive heart failure, stroke, chronic obstructive pulmonary disease, Alzheimer's disease, end-stage dementia, kidney disease, liver disease, Parkinson's disease, Lou Gehrig's disease, complications of AIDS, multiple sclerosis, as well as cancer.
+We provide hospice care for all patients regardless of terminal illnesses, including congestive heart failure, stroke, chronic obstructive pulmonary disease, Alzheimer's disease, end-stage dementia, kidney disease, liver disease, Parkinson's disease, Lou Gehrig's disease, complications of AIDS, multiple sclerosis, cancer, and other illnesses.

-Occasionally, treatments such as chemotherapy, radiation therapy and physical therapy that provide comfort may be used while receiving hospice care.
+Occasionally, treatments that provide comforts like chemotherapy, radiation therapy, and physical therapy may be used while receiving hospice care.
 Each patient is unique.
-Please call us or have your physician call to discuss your individual situation.
+You can speak with your physician or have your physician call us to discuss your specific situation.

-Advance care planning means documenting your health care wishes now, in the event you cannot speak for yourself.
-Putting your wishes in writing and sharing them with your family and health care providers will help ensure they are honored.
+Advance Care Planning helps you document your health care wishes today in the event you are unable to speak for yourself in the future.
+Writing your wishes down and sharing them with your family and health care providers will help ensure they are honored.